Redwoods of the Otway Ranges: Tall trees

 The initial growth of the redwoods at the Aire Valley was slow and disappointing, with the notable exception of the trees planted on the River Unit in 1936.
 After two years of growth, they were about 0.75 metres in height.
 In 1950, after nearly 14 years of growth, the local forester reported that the trees were only just beginning to appear above the canopy of scrub.
 Two years later, the maximum tree height was 10.5 metres with a diameter of about 25 to 30 cm.

 In 1977, the Forests Commission remeasured the trees (then aged 41 years), finding a height of 40.3 metres and a diameter of 85 cm for the largest tree.
 When measured in 2004 (aged 68 years) the trees had reached nearly 60 metres in height and 107 cm in diameter, with the largest tree on the plot being 184.9 cm.
 The initial plot of 461 trees had also thinned down to 220 stems since planting in 1936.
 Some had died, some had been struck by lightning, some had been removed or cut down, and others had fallen down.
-The planting rows, where trees were originally spaced at of 3.3 metres, are still visible.
+The planting rows, where trees were originally spaced 3.3 metres apart, are still visible.

 There has always been a recognition of the conservation and aesthetic values of Victoria's large forest trees.
 As early as 1866, Ferdinand von Mueller, the Government botanist, published some astonishing, and probably exaggerated claims of a mountain ash (Eucalyptus regnans - monarch of the eucalypts) on the Black's Spur near Healesville being 146.3 m high.
 There were reports from nurseryman David Boyle and others, of trees in the Yarra Valley, Otways and Dandenong Ranges reaching "half a thousand feet" (500 m).
 In 1856, on an overland trip across the Otways Ranges from Forrest to Apollo Bay, Edward Snell, civil engineer and surveyor, made one of the earliest reports of hundreds of trees at least 120 m tall.
 The tallest reliably measured tree in Victoria was a mountain ash near Thorpdale which, after it was cut down to make fence palings in 1881, was measured at 114.3 m by a government surveyor, George Cornthwaite, and his brother Bill, a farmer.